flyingcircusio/doc/src/infrastructure/vms/index.md

 - VMs can be assigned resources:

-  > - 1-8 virtual CPU cores
+  > - 1-12 virtual CPU cores
-  > - 1-60GiB RAM
+  > - 1-128GiB RAM (the customer API limits you to 64GiB, talk to us if you need more)
-  > - 30GiB-10+TiB disk (note that filesystems become unwieldy at a certain size)
+  > - 30GiB-10+TiB disk (note that filesystems become unwieldy at a certain size, we strongly recommend looking into using our S3-compatible object storage in those cases)

 - Resources can be resized: